Nackloose/Perturbarium/README.md

 ## A Container for Perturbations — Disturbances, Fluctuations, and Paradigm-Shifting Ideas

-> *"Welcome to the beehive of my mind, where thoughts flow like water and ideas explode like fireworks."* — [Where Am I?](where-am-i.md)
+> *"Welcome to the carnival of my mind, where thoughts flow like water and ideas explode like fireworks."* — [Where Am I?](where-am-i.md)

 **Version:** 5.0.0
 **Date:** August 29, 2025